2019 Las Piñas local elections: Background

-Incumbent Mayor Imelda Aguilar sought for her second term, and challenged by Luis "Louie" Casimiro, Conrado Miranda, and former Councilor Benjamin Gonzales.
+Mayor Imelda Aguilar sought for her second consecutive, third non-consecutive term.
+She was challenged by Luis "Louie" Casimiro, Conrado Miranda, and former Councilor Benjamin Gonzales.

-Incumbent Vice Mayor Luis "Louie" Bustamante is term limited and ran as councilor in city's Second District.
+Vice Mayor Luis "Louie" Bustamante was term limited.
+He ran as councilor instead.
 His party nominated April Aguilar-Nery, daughter of Mayor Imelda Aguilar, to run for his place.
 Aguilar-Nery was challenged by Antonio Abellar Jr.

-Incumbent Representative Mark Villar was appointed Secretary of the Department of Public Works and Highways, while his wife Emmeline Aglipay-Villar was designated as interim representative.
-Their party nominated Camille Villar, sister of Mark Villar.
-Villar was challenged by Jerry Delos Reyes.
+Following Rep. Mark Villar's appointment as Secretary of the Department of Public Works and Highways in 2016, he was replaced by his wife, Emmeline Aglipay-Villar as interim representative.
+The congressional seat were contested by Camille Villar and Jerry Delos Reyes.

 Results

 For Mayor

-Incumbent Mayor Imelda Aguilar is sought her second term, with 170,972 votes garnered.
+Mayor Imelda Aguilar was re-elected with 170,972 votes garnered.

 For Vice Mayor

-Incumbent Vice Mayor Luis "Louie" Bustamante is term-limited and ran as city councilor for the Second District.
-His party nominated April Aguilar-Nery, daughter of the incumbent Mayor Imelda Aguilar.
-Aguilar-Nery won with 161,789 votes.
+April Aguilar-Nery, daughter of the incumbent Mayor Imelda Aguilar, won with 161,789 votes.

-For Representative, Lone District
+For Representative

-In August 2016, a few months after his re-election, Representative Mark Villar was appointed Secretary of the Department of Public Works and Highways, while his wife Emmeline Aglipay-Villar was designated as interim representative.
-His sister, Camille Villar, ran for his place.
-Villar won with 173,917 votes.